Making moments matter.

 YOUR HOME OR GARDINER HOME

 We primarily provide comfort and dignity to dementia patients in their homes.
-But patients needing round-the-clock care can stay at Gardiner Home, the Valley’s only inpatient home dedicated solely to caring for people with dementia.
+But patients needing round-the-clock care can stay at Gardiner Home, the Valley’s only inpatient home that specializes in caring for people with dementia.
 It is staffed with loving caregivers and volunteers, who have special training in dementia care.

 QUIET MOMENTS PROGRAM